WenyuLWY/WenyuLWY.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a first year PhD student in civil engineering at the Hong Kong University of Science and Technology (HKUST), starting from Spring 2025.
-I am working under the supervision of [Prof. Yantao Yu](https://ce.hkust.edu.hk/people/yantao-yu-yuyantao) in the field of construction robots, as a member of the Human-Centered Intelligent Construction Lab([HCIC Lab](https://yantaolab.github.io/)).
+I am working under the supervision of [Prof. Yantao Yu](https://ce.hkust.edu.hk/people/yantao-yu-yuyantao) in the field of construction robots, as a member of the Human-Centered Intelligent Construction Lab ([HCIC Lab](https://yantaolab.github.io/)).

-I received my master degrees from University of Electronic Science and Technology of China in 2023, supervised by Prof. Zijun Wang.
-During my master study, I also worked as a intern student at Tsinghua University,  supervised by Prof. Xinyu Zhang.
-Previously, I received my bachelor degree from Lanzhou University of Technology.
+I received my master degrees from University of Electronic Science and Technology of China (UESTC) in 2023, supervised by Prof. Zijun Wang.
+During my master study, I also worked as a intern student at Tsinghua University (THU),  supervised by Prof. Xinyu Zhang.
+Previously, I received my bachelor degree from Lanzhou University of Technology (LUT).

 My research interests includes perception, navigation, localization, reconstruction, and SLAM on construction robots.
 Actually, I am interested in broad sensor fusion and state estimation problems, with applications in navigation and perception of autonomous systems.
 <!-- Previously, I worked as a Research Assistant at HKUST.
 During this period, I conducted research on developing visual SLAM algorithms in dynamic construction environments. -->